-In this section we evaluate the impact of limiting the use of certain architected registers for the base MIPS ISA, using gcc with full optimization (-O3).
+In this section we evaluate the impact of limiting the use of certain architected registers for the base MIPS ISA, using gcc with full optimization (-03).
 In particular, for now we examine the MIPS convention of reserving two registers for operating system purposes (k0-k1), and eight registers for caller-saving across a function call (s0-s7).
 We modified gcc to use k0-k1 as general purpose registers but observed no significant application speedup over all our benchmarks, meaning that an increased number of registers was not helpful.
 We thus reverted gcc to not using k0-k1 and modified it so that it does not use some registers in the s0-s7 register range.

 For our embedded benchmark set, Figure 14 shows that several applications do not fully take advantage of the 32 registers assumed by the MIPS ISA: only DES incurs an observable slowdown when removing 2 registers from the default compilation.
 The fact that the BITCNTS and PATRICIA benchmarks encounter a small speedup is an unexpected side-effect of register allocation, instruction scheduling and forwarding opportunities.
 The unpipelined processor in Figure 14 suffers the most from fewer registers among our reference processors because memory spills due to register pressure result directly in additional processor waiting cycles for memory.
-We verified that some benchmarks did not use any of the s0-s7 registers with the default optimized compilation.
-Removing some of the 10 callee saved registers (t0-t9) was not yet attempted.